CumulusNetworks/DUE/docs/manpage-due-1.md

 Logging in to a running container
 -------
 -l, --login
 :	Choose an existing container to log in to.
+If the user logging in is not the same one that started the container, a /home/$USER directory will be created for them in the container.

 --username  [username]
 :	Name to use when logging in.